 How Proper Planning Helps

-Thorough whole home renovation planning helps align the design, materials, and budget before construction begins.
+Thorough whole-home renovation planning helps align the design, materials, and budget before construction begins.

 A well-defined scope typically includes: